haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       provides Haskell's laziness.
 See :cite:t:`SpinelessTaglessGMachine`
       Section 3.1.2 for more details.

+   Top-level binding

+      A top level binding is any binding that exists in the most outer-most or global scope of the program.

    Unboxed : Levity

       An UnBoxed value is a value that is represented by the value itself.